isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 **20. After my child has successfully secured a place in QtPS, what are the key dates I will need to take note of?**<br>
 Parents/guardians of children who have successfully secured a place in QtPS should keep the following dates free: <br>
-*   Admin Day (October 2022, date to be confirmed)
+*   Admin Day (October 2023, date to be confirmed)
-*   P1 Orientation Day (November 2022, date to be confirmed)
+*   P1 Orientation Day (November 2023, date to be confirmed)

-Due to the changing situation, the school will advise parents/guardians on the confirmed dates and platforms for these events closer to the date.
-Please visit the school website for confirmation.
+The school will advise parents/guardians on the confirmed dates and platforms for these events through your mailing address closer to the date.

 **21. What is Admin Day?**<br>
-Admin Day is a day organised for all P1 parents/guardians to complete administrative tasks and purchase books and school uniforms.
+Admin Day is a day organised for all P1 parents/guardians to purchase books and school uniforms.

 ##### **Financial Assistance**
 **22. When can parents/guardians apply for MOE Financial Assistance Scheme (FAS)?**<br>
-Application for MOE FAS opens on P1 Admin Day (October).
+Application link for MOE FAS will be available opens on P1 Admin Day (October).
 Approval and collection of school books and uniforms will be tentatively in November.

 ##### **Daily Concerns: School Bag, Recess, etc**
 **23. Are students expected to carry a heavy bag to school daily?**<br>